-10 Description of Procedures for Reaching a Final Decision on the Draft Action
+10 Description of Procedures for Reaching a Final Decision on the Draft Action:

 Please refer to the procedures described in the public notice that is part of the draft permit.
-The public notice for this permit action is published in The Herald News and Star Ledger and in the DEP Bulletin available at https://dep.nj.gov/bulletin/.
+The public notice for this permit action is published in the Star Ledger and in the DEP Bulletin available at https://dep.nj.gov/bulletin/.